Code of Conduct

 2.3.1 Fair competition

-The standards of fair business, fair advertising and fair competition shall be observed.
+The standards of fair business, fair advertising and fair competition must be observed.
 In addition, the applicable antitrust laws

-which specifically prohibit collusion and other activities that influence prices or conditions in dealings with competitors.
+which, in particular, prohibit agreements and other activities that influence prices or conditions when dealing with competitors.

-Furthermore, these regulations prohibit agreements between customers and suppliers that are intended to restrict customers' freedom to determine their prices and other conditions for resale.
+These regulations also prohibit agreements between customers and suppliers that are intended to restrict customers in their freedom to set their own prices and other conditions when reselling.

-The supplier undertakes to meet the reasonable expectations of its principal, suppliers, customers, consumers and employees with regard to the protection of private information,
+The supplier undertakes to fulfil the reasonable expectations of its client, suppliers, customers, consumers and employees with regard to the protection of private information,

 consumers and employees.
-The Supplier shall comply with the laws on data protection and information when collecting, storing, processing, transmitting and disclosing personal information.
+When collecting, storing, processing, transmitting and disclosing personal information, the Supplier shall

 2.3.3 Intellectual property

-Intellectual property rights must be respected; technology and know-how transfers must be carried out in such a way that intellectual property rights and customer information are protected.
+Intellectual property rights must be respected; technology and know-how must be transferred in such a way that intellectual property rights and customer information are protected.

 customer information are protected.

-The highest standards of integrity shall be applied in all business activities.
-The supplier shall comply with the prohibition of all forms of bribery, corruption, extortion and embezzlement,
+The highest standards of integrity must be applied to all business activities.
+The supplier must comply with the prohibition of all forms of bribery,

 to ensure compliance with anti-corruption laws.

-We expect our suppliers in relation to supply chains to identify risks within them as well as take appropriate action.
+With regard to supply chains, we expect our suppliers to identify risks within them and to take appropriate measures.

-In case of suspected violations as well as to safeguard supply chains with increased risks, the company requires the disclosure of supply chains.
+In the event of suspected violations and to safeguard supply chains with increased risks, the company requires disclosure of the supply chains.

-Brugger verifies compliance with the standards and regulations listed in this document with the help of a self-assessment questionnaire and, if necessary, with sustainability audits at production sites.
+Brugger checks compliance with the standards and regulations listed in this document using a self-assessment questionnaire and, if necessary

-The company reserves the right to take appropriate measures against suppliers who do not meet these requirements.
+The company reserves the right to take appropriate measures against suppliers who do not fulfil these requirements, which may ultimately lead to suspension or cancellation of the contract.

-Ultimately, these measures may also lead to the suspension or termination of a supplier relationship.
+ultimately lead to the suspension or termination of a supply relationship.

 requirements.
-The supplier confirms that it effectively communicates the content of this Code to employees, agents, subcontractors and suppliers and assures that it will do so.
+The supplier confirms that it effectively communicates the content of this Code to its employees, authorised representatives, subcontractors and suppliers and

-The supplier confirms that it effectively communicates the content of this Code to workers, agents, subcontractors and suppliers and assures that all necessary precautions are properly implemented.
+The Supplier confirms that it effectively communicates the content of this Code to its employees, agents, subcontractors and suppliers and ensures that all necessary precautions are properly implemented.